-By using below command, you can see public and private keyrings, gpg.conf file, trusted user db and random seed file.
+By using the below command, you can see public and private keyrings, gpg.conf file, trusted user db, and random seed file.

 ls -l .gnupg

-(4) How to export public key to share with others
+(4) How to export the public key to share with others

 You can export a public key in the current directory by using the below command.
 Later, If you want to check just used the Linux cat command.

 This article covers steps for how to create your gpg keys.
-Also we have covered that how we can export public key in current directory.
-I recommend to use it next time if you are sending sensitive or secret files to your colleagues or clients.
+Also, we have covered how we can export public keys in the current directory.
+I recommend using it next time if you are sending sensitive or secret files to your colleagues or clients.

 Subscribe us to receive more such articles updates in your email.